-This loaf is perfect for open sandwiches.
-They require a sturdy, wholesome bread base for generous toppings such as smoked salmon, prawns with egg or sliced cheese and tomatoes.
-Topping options are endless…
+If you’re new to sourdough baking, this loaf is an excellent place to start.
+The method is straightforward, yielding delicious and impressive results.
+This loaf is ideal for open sandwiches, which call for a sturdy, wholesome bread base to support generous toppings such as smoked salmon, prawns with egg, or sliced cheese and tomatoes.
+The topping options are endless…

 Danish Sourdough Rye Bread (Rugbrød)